letsencrypt/cp-cps/CP-CPS.md

 ### 9.9.3 Indemnification by Relying Parties

-To the extent permitted by law, each Relying Party shall indemnify ISRG, its partners, entities that have cross-signed or issued sub-CAs for ISRG, and their respective directors, officers, employees, agents, and contractors against any loss, damage, or expense, including reasonable attorney's fees, related to the Relying Party's (i) breach of any service terms applicable to the services provided by ISRG or its affiliates and used by the Relying Party, this CPS, or applicable law; (ii) unreasonable reliance on a certificate; or (iii) failure to check the certificate's status prior to use.
+To the extent permitted by law, each Relying Party shall indemnify ISRG, its partners, entities that have cross-signed or issued sub-CAs for ISRG, and their respective directors, officers, employees, agents, and contractors against any loss, damage, or expense, including reasonable attorney's fees, related to the Relying Party's (i) breach of any service terms applicable to the services provided by ISRG or its affiliates and used by the Relying Party, this CP/CPS, or applicable law; (ii) unreasonable reliance on a certificate; or (iii) failure to check the certificate's status prior to use.

 ## 9.10 Term and termination

 ### 9.10.1 Term

-This CPS and any amendments to this CPS are effective when published to the ISRG online repository and remain in effect until replaced with a newer version.
+This CP/CPS and any amendments to this CP/CPS are effective when published to the ISRG online repository and remain in effect until replaced with a newer version.

 ### 9.10.2 Termination

-This CPS and any amendments remain in effect until replaced with a newer version.
+This CP/CPS and any amendments remain in effect until replaced with a newer version.

 ### 9.10.3 Effect of termination and survival

-ISRG will communicate the conditions and effect of this CPS's termination via the ISRG Repository.
+ISRG will communicate the conditions and effect of this CP/CPS's termination via the ISRG Repository.
 The communication will specify which provisions survive termination.
 At a minimum, all responsibilities related to protecting confidential information will survive termination.
-All Subscriber Agreements remain effective at least until the certificate is revoked or expired, even if this CPS terminates.
+All Subscriber Agreements remain effective at least until the certificate is revoked or expired, even if this CP/CPS terminates.

 ## 9.11 Individual notices and communications with participants

-ISRG accepts notices related to this CPS at the locations specified in Section 1.5.2 of this CPS.
+ISRG accepts notices related to this CP/CPS at the locations specified in Section 1.5.2 of this CP/CPS.
 Notices are deemed effective after the sender receives a valid and digitally signed acknowledgment of receipt from ISRG.
-If an acknowledgement of receipt is not received within five days, the sender must resend the notice in paper form to the street address specified in Section 1.5.2 of this CPS using either a courier service that confirms delivery or via certified or registered mail with postage prepaid and return receipt requested.
+If an acknowledgement of receipt is not received within five days, the sender must resend the notice in paper form to the street address specified in Section 1.5.2 of this CP/CPS using either a courier service that confirms delivery or via certified or registered mail with postage prepaid and return receipt requested.
 ISRG may allow other forms of notice in its Subscriber Agreements.

 ## 9.12 Amendments

 ### 9.12.1 Procedure for amendment

-This CPS is reviewed at least annually and may be reviewed more frequently.
-Amendments are made by posting an updated version of the CPS to the online repository.
-Controls are in place that are designed to reasonably ensure that this CPS is not amended and published without the prior authorization of the ISRG PMA.
+This CP/CPS is reviewed at least annually and may be reviewed more frequently.
+Amendments are made by posting an updated version of the CP/CPS to the online repository.
+Controls are in place that are designed to reasonably ensure that this CP/CPS is not amended and published without the prior authorization of the ISRG PMA.

 ### 9.12.2 Notification mechanism and period

-ISRG posts CPS revisions to its Repository.
-ISRG does not guarantee or set a notice-and-comment period and may make changes to this CPS without notice.
+ISRG posts CP/CPS revisions to its Repository.
+ISRG does not guarantee or set a notice-and-comment period and may make changes to this CP/CPS without notice.

 ### 9.12.3 Circumstances under which OID must be changed

-The ISRG PMA is solely responsible for determining whether an amendment to the CPS requires an OID change.
+The ISRG PMA is solely responsible for determining whether an amendment to the CP/CPS requires an OID change.

 ## 9.13 Dispute resolution provisions

-Any claim, suit or proceeding arising out of this CPS or any ISRG product or service must be brought in a state or federal court located in San Jose, California.
+Any claim, suit or proceeding arising out of this CP/CPS or any ISRG product or service must be brought in a state or federal court located in San Jose, California.
 ISRG may seek injunctive or other relief in any state, federal, or national court of competent jurisdiction for any actual or alleged infringement of its, its affiliates, or any third party's intellectual property or other proprietary rights.

 ## 9.14 Governing law

-The laws of the state of California, United States of America, govern the interpretation, construction, and enforcement of this CPS and all proceedings related to ISRG products and services, including tort claims, without regard to any conflicts of law principles.
-The United Nations Convention for the International Sale of Goods does not apply to this CPS.
+The laws of the state of California, United States of America, govern the interpretation, construction, and enforcement of this CP/CPS and all proceedings related to ISRG products and services, including tort claims, without regard to any conflicts of law principles.
+The United Nations Convention for the International Sale of Goods does not apply to this CP/CPS.

 ## 9.15 Compliance with applicable law

-This CPS is subject to all applicable laws and regulations, including United States restrictions on the export of software and cryptography products.
+This CP/CPS is subject to all applicable laws and regulations, including United States restrictions on the export of software and cryptography products.

 ## 9.16 Miscellaneous provisions

 ### 9.16.1 Entire agreement

 ISRG requires each party using its products and services to enter into an agreement that delineates the terms associated with the product or service.
-If an agreement has provisions that differ from this CPS, then the agreement with that party controls, but solely with respect to that party.
+If an agreement has provisions that differ from this CP/CPS, then the agreement with that party controls, but solely with respect to that party.
 Third parties may not rely on or bring action to enforce such agreement.

 ### 9.16.2 Assignment

-Any entities operating under this CPS may not assign their rights or obligations without the prior written consent of ISRG.
+Any entities operating under this CP/CPS may not assign their rights or obligations without the prior written consent of ISRG.
 Unless specified otherwise in a contract with a party, ISRG does not provide notice of assignment.

 ### 9.16.3 Severability

-If any provision of this CPS is held invalid or unenforceable by a competent court or tribunal, the remainder of the CPS will remain valid and enforceable.
-Each provision of this CPS that provides for a limitation of liability, disclaimer of a warranty, or an exclusion of damages is severable and independent of any other provision.
+If any provision of this CP/CPS is held invalid or unenforceable by a competent court or tribunal, the remainder of the CP/CPS will remain valid and enforceable.
+Each provision of this CP/CPS that provides for a limitation of liability, disclaimer of a warranty, or an exclusion of damages is severable and independent of any other provision.

 ### 9.16.4 Enforcement (attorneys' fees and waiver of rights)

 ISRG may seek indemnification and attorneys' fees from a party for damages, losses, and expenses related to that party's conduct.
-ISRG's failure to enforce a provision of this CPS does not waive ISRG's right to enforce the same provision later or right to enforce any other provision of this CPS.
+ISRG's failure to enforce a provision of this CP/CPS does not waive ISRG's right to enforce the same provision later or right to enforce any other provision of this CP/CPS.
 To be effective, waivers must be in writing and signed by ISRG.

 ### 9.16.5 Force Majeure

-ISRG is not liable for any delay or failure to perform an obligation under this CPS to the extent that the delay or failure is caused by an occurrence beyond ISRG's reasonable control.
+ISRG is not liable for any delay or failure to perform an obligation under this CP/CPS to the extent that the delay or failure is caused by an occurrence beyond ISRG's reasonable control.
 The operation of the Internet is beyond ISRG's reasonable control.

 ## 9.17 Other provisions